BeharM/online-shop-project/README.md

 # Project Installation Guide

-This document provides step-by-step instructions on how to install and set up the project you have created using Laravel.
+This document provides step-by-step instructions on how to install and set up the project.

 ## Prerequisites